FuelLabs/sway-standards/standards/src_20/README.md

 ### `fn name(asset: AssetId) -> Option<String>`

-Returns the name of the asset, such as “Ether”.
+This function MUST return the name of the asset, such as “Ether”.
+This function MUST return `Some` for any assets minted by the contract.

 ### `fn total_supply(asset: AssetId) -> Option<u64>`

-Returns the total supply of tokens for an asset.
+This function MUST return the total supply of tokens for an asset.
+This function MUST return `Some` for any assets minted by the contract.

 ### `fn total_assets() -> u64`

-Returns the total number of individual assets for a contract.
+This function MUST return the total number of individual assets for a contract.

 ### `fn decimals(asset: AssetId) -> Option<u8>`

-Returns the number of decimals the asset uses - e.g. 8, means to divide the token amount by 100000000 to get its user representation.
+This function must return the number of decimals the asset uses - e.g. 8, means to divide the token amount by 100000000 to get its user representation.
+This function MUST return `Some` for any assets minted by the contract.

 ### `fn symbol(asset: AssetId) -> Option<String>`

-Returns the symbol of the asset, such as “ETH”.
+This function must return the symbol of the asset, such as “ETH”.
+This function MUST return `Some` for any assets minted by the contract.

 ## Non-Fungible Token Restrictions